vineet4183/cvs2svn/README.md

 # cvs2svn - CVS to Subversion Repository Converter

+:exclamation: **This fork provides a working Docker setup as of May 2024.
+No other internals have been or will be touched.** :exclamation:

 :warning: cvs2svn is now in maintenance mode and is not actively being developed. :warning: